cosmic-frey/Active-Recall-Scheduler/README.md

 # Active-Recall-Scheduler
-A side project where I made an active recall scheduler for my Biochemistry, M1 and M2 (Development) modules, and then began experimenting with interactive UI in Python.
+This is a side project where I made an active recall scheduler for my Biochemistry, M1 and M2 (Development) modules for term 1 of my final year at University.
+I then began experimenting with interactive UI in Python, because I'm picky and wanted it to look nicer.
 (This brought me so much joy)
 # Basic Rules:
 - Modules are the lists and the topics within them are the list components